 We, Us, Our are references to Desert Knowledge Australia (DKA) acting in its role as lead consortium member for the Alice Springs Future Grid Project.

 - inspection of the Property to ensure it has a compatible Renewable Energy System by a Registered Inspector (Stage 1), and

-- supply, installation and commissioning at a Property of the Future Grid Equipment (where required) by a Registered Installer (Stage 2); and
+- supply, installation and commissioning at a Property of the Future Grid Equipment (as required) by a Registered Installer (Stage 2); and

 - conduct of further checks to ensure the Renewable Energy System at the Property is capable of meeting requirements for the VPP trial and that conditions of a new or existing Connection Agreement are met, and that all Works have been carried out in accordance with all relevant laws and have received all relevant permits and approvals, such as (but not limited to) Certificates of Compliance (Stage 3).